 Everything you need to know about designing and facilitating effective blended learning programs—from best practices to platform selection.

-Blended learning is a hybrid learning approach that combines traditional classroom learning with eLearning.
+Blended learning is a learning approach that combines traditional classroom learning with eLearning.

-Blended learning programs typically consist of three components: 1) In-person classroom activities, 2) Online learning materials, and 3) Structured study time with peer interaction.
+Blended learning programs typically consist of three components: 1) in-person or virtual (synchronous) classroom activities, 2) online learning materials, and 3) structured study time (asynchronous) with peer interaction.

 While blended learning is equally suitable for higher education and corporate learning, in this guide we’ll focus on exploring blended learning in the context of employee training, professional coaching, and other adult learning programs.

-Let's start by looking at some of the key reasons why many consultants, trainers, and other learning professionals are moving from more traditional learning programs towards a hybrid approach.
+Let's start by looking at some of the key reasons why many consultants, trainers, and other learning professionals are moving from more traditional learning programs towards a blended approach.

 Simply put, blended learning allows you to reach more people at once.
 Because you’ll be able to facilitate a large proportion of your learning programs online, it’ll be easier to increase the number of programs that you’re running simultaneously.